Toward a Dichotomy for Approximation of $H$-coloring: Definitions and Preliminaries

 For a bipartite graph $H=(B,W)$ let $\overrightarrow{H}$ be the digraph obtained by orienting all the edges of $H$ from $B$ to $W$.
 If $\overrightarrow{H}$ admits a min-ordering then we say $H$ admits a min-ordering.
+This is equivalent to the following definition of min-ordering for bipartite graphs.
+We say $H$ admits a min-ordering if there is an ordering $x_1,x_2,\dots,x_p$ of the vertices in $B$ and an ordering $y_1,y_2,\dots,y_q$ of the vertices in $W$, so that whenever $x_iy_j \in E$ and $x_ry_s$ (with $i<r$ and $s<j$) are edges of $H$ then $x_ry_s$ is an edge of $H$.
+Min-max-ordering for bipartite graphs is defined similarly.

-It is worth mentioning that, a bipartite graph $H$ admits a conservative majority, i and only if it admits a min-ordering~\cite{arash-esa}.
+It is worth mentioning that, a bipartite graph $H$ admits a conservative majority if and only if it admits a min-ordering~\cite{arash-esa}.
 Moreover, the complement of $H$ is a circular arc graph with clique cover two \cite{feder2003bi}.

 \begin{definition} Let $H=(V,E)$ be a digraph that admits a homomorphism $f : V(H) \rightarrow \overrightarrow{C_k}$ (here $\overrightarrow{C_k}$ is the induced directed cycle on $\{0,1,2,\dots,k-1\}$( i.e., arc set $\{(01,12,23,...,(k-2)(k-1),(k-1)0\}$).
 Let $V_i=f^{-1}(i)$, $0 \le i \le k-1$. \begin{itemize} \item [--]A $k$-{\em min-ordering} of $H$ is a linear ordering $<$ of the vertices of $H$, so that $<$ is a min-ordering on the subgraph induced by any two circularly consecutive $V_i, V_{i+1}$ (subscript addition modulo $k$). \item [--]A $k$-{\em min-max-ordering} of $H$ is a linear ordering $<$ of the vertices of $H$, so that $<$ is a min-max-ordering on the subgraph induced by any two circularly consecutive $V_i, V_{i+1}$ (subscript addition modulo $k$). \end{itemize} \end{definition}